ANN SALPETER SCHOCKETT

 Director, Region 8

 Adviser, Program Committee

-Ann Schockett was elected NFRW member-at-large at the Spring Board of Directors Meeting in March 2016.
+Ann Schockett was elected NFRW Member-at-Large at the Spring Board of Directors Meeting in March 2016.
 She is the director of NFRW Region 8, which includes Indiana, Kentucky, Michigan and Ohio.
-Ann is also adviser to the Program Committee, co-chair of the Caring for America Committee and a member of the Fundraising Committee.
+Ann is also adviser to the Program Committee, co-chair of the Caring for America Committee, and member of the Fundraising Committee and Regents Committee.

-One of Ann’s favorite accomplishments was having founded and chaired the Community Enrichment Mini-Center in Woodmere, during which time she offered needed resources to enrich the personal lives and careers of people of all ages.
-The Center provided for 13 non-profit and start-up organizations under the umbrella.
-She also used that space as an independent Hurricane Relief Center during Sandy, giving out hundreds of cartons of essential items.
-Ann’s public relations and corporate media production work has encompassed private clients, corporations and government entities.
+One of Ann’s favorite accomplishments was founding and chairing the Community Enrichment Mini-Center on Long Island to enrich the lives, well-being and careers of people of all backgrounds, provide for 13 non-profit and start-up organizations under its umbrella and be an independent Hurricane Relief Center during Sandy.

 Ann is a proud mother of three and grandmother of four, all living in the DC-metro area.